ChuckerTeam/chucker/README.md

 ## Getting Started 👣

 Chucker is distributed through [Maven Central](https://search.maven.org/artifact/com.github.chuckerteam.chucker/library).
-To use it you need to add the following **Gradle dependency** to your `build.gradle` file of you android app module (NOT the root file).
+To use it you need to add the following **Gradle dependency** to the `build.gradle` file of your android app module (NOT the root file).

-Please note that you should add both the `library` and the the `library-no-op` variant to isolate Chucker from release builds as follows:
+Please note that you should add both the `library` and the `library-no-op` variant to isolate Chucker from release builds as follows:

 ```groovy
 dependencies {